cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/README.md

 Together, these components comprise the MicrobiomeStat data object, which facilitates a structured representation of microbiome data.
 After constructing the MicrobiomeStat data object, it is imperative to validate the integrity of the data object using the `mStat_validate_data` function.

-## Data Objects Devoted to Specialized Analysis
+## Specialized Data Objects

-In addition to the basic data object, the MicrobiomeStat toolkit accepts specialized data objects for advanced analyses, such as alpha diversity, beta diversity, and ordination.
-These special data objects can be passed to the specific parameters in MicrobiomeStat functions as detailed below.
+In addition to the basic data object, the MicrobiomeStat toolkit accepts specialized data objects for specific analyses, such as alpha and beta diversity analysis.
+These specialized data objects can be passed to the specific parameters (arguments) in relevant MicrobiomeStat functions as detailed below.

 ### alpha.obj